Overseas Highway, mile by mile

 85.3 — Windley Key State Fossil Reef Geological Site, gulfside.
 Windley Key is worth a stop.
 It’s an old quarry where fossilized coral was acquired for use in building Flagler’s Overseas Railroad in the early 1900s.
 Visitors can walk along 8-foot-high quarry walls to see cross sections of the ancient coral and learn about the quarry and its operation.
 There are also some short self-guided trails through the native vegetation.
 The park has picnic tables.

 84.3 — This was the center of the community of Quarry that thrived during the construction of the railroad.

 84.2 — Theater of the Sea, established in 1946, it’s the second oldest marine mammal attraction in the world.
 Its salt water lagoon was originally a quarry for Flagler’s Overseas Railway.
 Offers live dolphin shows, exhibits, a private swimming area and various ways to interact with dolphin, sea lions or rays for additional charges.

-84 – Whale Harbor Bridge spans a waterway that connects the ocean and Florida Bay at Whale Harbor.
+84 — Whale Harbor Bridge spans a waterway connecting the ocean to Florida Bay.
 Oceanside, there is a long sandbar that emerges at low tide, a magnet for recreational boaters and swimmers.
-On summer weekends, you’ll see the boats lined up at anchor.
+(Stay off the protected ocean seagrasses southwest of the inlet or face stiff fines.)